Central Queensland NRL bid: Home ground

-Rockhampton's largest stadium is Browne Park and is home to the Capras.
+Rockhampton's largest stadium is Browne Park and is home to the Central Queensland Capras.
 The bid has proposed that the club will play out of a new stadium to be built in Rockhampton, called CQ Stadium & Convention Centre.

 In July 2013 both sides of government promised a detailed design and feasibility study for a new stadium to be conducted and carried out before 2015.
+Upon promising funding for the feasibility study, prime minister Kevin Rudd endorsed the CQ NRL bid, stating: “I have a pretty simple view about this myself- I think it’s time Central Queensland had a go”.

+Following the ground hosting the three NRL games in 2021, the venue underwent a $62.78 million redevelopment, which included replacing the old 564-seat grandstand with a larger grandstand which seats 3,253 spectators.
+The full ground capacity also increased to 5,000 to 10,000 with the venue also able to accommodate 18,000 people for concerts and stage events.

-Bid Chairman Geoff Murphy has suggested that while the club will call Rockhampton home, both trials and premiership matches could be taken to other cities in the CQ NRL bid region, such as Mackay, when the team is admitted to the NRL.
+Bid Chairman Geoff Murphy maintained that while the club would call Rockhampton home, both trials and premiership matches could be taken to other cities in the CQ NRL bid region such as Mackay when the team is admitted to the NRL.

 Junior Development Program

 Since 2011 the bid has run junior development camps and organised matches against Northern Pride junior teams, as well as matches against Marsden State High School in Brisbane and Keebra Park State High School on the Gold Coast.

 Community

 A public petition was launched in June 2009 and had reached 30,000 signatures by 2011.

-The bid also envisions the development of feeder teams in the Queensland Cup, such as Bundaberg, to provide direct pathways for juniors to progress into the NRL team.
+The bid also envisions the development of feeder teams in the Queensland Cup such as Bundaberg to provide direct pathways for juniors to progress into the NRL team.
 In 2011 CQ University partnered with the bid to become a major sponsor and in return will provide academic scholarships for players.